Skip to content

 The competition is open to participants of all nationalities with categories based on age groups.
 Contestants will be assessed solely based on their submitted recordings.

-Article 3: Single Round Competition
+Article 3: Two Round Competition

 Article 4: Free Participation